It is a form of resonance that reproduces detailed images of the hepatobiliary and pancreatic systems.

 When magnetic resonance imaging is performed as a Colangioresonance, ionizing radiation is not involved.

-So far, there have been no documented reports of the occurrence of significant side effects in the organism caused by magnetic fields and radio waves.
+So far, there have been no documented reports of significant side effects in the organism caused by magnetic fields and radio waves.

 Among the most outstanding characteristics of a Colangioresonancia can be mentioned: